Shaping a clean, flexible grid

 Tours and speaking engagements

 Tours of the ISO Folsom control room are available Monday through Friday 10:00 a.m. – 4:00 p.m. by approval only.
-Groups are limited to 30 attendees and must be requested at least two weeks in advance.
+Groups are limited to 30 attendees.
+Tours must be requested at least two weeks in advance for U.S. citizens and two months in advance for foreign visitors for security validation and clearance.

 The California ISO provides early warnings of possible electricity outages, which allow the public to better prepare for service interruptions and encourages energy conservation that may help prevent blackouts from occurring.